 He adds, “The sales people may also be instructed to offer less on the trade-ins to recover the lost profit from the financing, or to try really, really hard to sell high-margin items.”

-There are many moving pieces at play when purchasing a car and, usually, the car salesman has more experience with those pieces than the consumer.
+There are many moving pieces at play when purchasing a car.
+Typically, the car salesman has more experience with those pieces than the consumer.
 As a result, you should approach the offer cautiously.
 Now, let’s look at an example of how the car cost can be manipulated.

 0% APR auto loans vs. rebates